-Rock candy is still popular to this day in its various forms.
-With the help of these old fashioned candy recipes, you'll be able to make this historical sugar confection for your family to experience.
-Experiment with white and brown sugars and pure food colors for variations in taste and color.
+With the help of these old fashioned rock candy recipes, you'll be able to make this historical sugar confection for your family to experience.
+Experiment with white and brown sugars and pure food colors for variations in taste and appearance.

 Fancy Cookery (1890)